paulrobello/par_infini_sweeper/README.md

 ## Storage

-All data for the application is stored in a sqlite3 database located in `~/.pim/game_data.sqlite`
+All data for the application is stored in a sqlite3 database located in $XDG_DATA_HOME/pim or appropriate folder for your OS
-The database is backed up daily to `~/.pim/game_data.sqlite.bak`
+The database is backed up each day you play to `game_data.sqlite.bak`

 ## Internet Leaderboard